*the best restaurants in Perugia has been updated for 2022

 It’s in a nice building with lots of vaulted ceilings and sep

 Cost?
 Average.
-10 euro pizzas, more for pasta and meat.
+10 euro and up for a plate of pasta

 Need to book a table?
 I would strongly advise booking on a Friday or Saturday night.

 Open?
 For lunch and dinner Monday to Saturday, closed on Sundays.
 Lunch is 12.30-2.30 Dinner is 7.30pm till 10pm

 Website/Address/phone number: https://www.osteriaapriori.it Via dei Priori, 39